 Plastics are a significant share of hospital general waste currently sent to landfill at a cost to the hospital, and PVC is the most commonly used polymer in medical products.

 At the initiative of an Anaethetist, the PVC Recycling in Hospitals program started as a pilot program in 2009 at Western Health, Victoria.
 The Vinyl Council developed the program in collaboration with Western Health, and is proud to support its growth with members including Baxter Healthcare, Welvic Australia and transport companies and government agencies.
-It has grown to service 90 hospitals, mostly in Victoria, Tasmania, New Zealand and Tasmania.
+It has grown to service ~100 hospitals, mostly in Victoria, New Zealand and Tasmania.
 In 2016 it won recognition with the Victorian Premier's Sustainability Awards for both VCA and participating hospital Melbourne Health, and enquiries continue to come from across Australia and the world.

-Currently an average of 10 - 15 tonnes of PVC medical waste are reprocessed per month in Australia and the program continues to expand to other states with collections in Queensland, Western Australia and South Australia starting in late 2016.
+Currently an average of 15 tonnes of PVC medical waste are reprocessed per month in Australia and the program continues to expand to other states with collections in Queensland, Western Australia and South Australia starting in late 2016.
 The material is reprocessed by Welvic in Australia and MattaProducts in New Zealand, primarily used in new hoses for fire extinguishers, gardens and industry; and play and safety mats for children and workplaces.

-Each tonne of recycled PVC will replace about one tonne of virgin PVC compound in new products, saving valuable energy and resources and reducing the carbon footprint of new products.
+Each tonne of recycled PVC will replace about one tonne of virgin PVC compound in new products, saving 80% energy, carbon emissions and resources of new products.